hifi-finance/hifi/README.md

 ## Packages

-The Hifi protocol is maintained as a monorepo composed of multiple [yarn workspaces](https://yarnpkg.com/features/workspaces).
+The Hifi protocol is maintained as a [yarn workspaces](https://yarnpkg.com/features/workspaces) monorepo.
 Check out the README associated to each package for detailed usage instructions.

 ### Public